RBX

-Eric Dwayne Collins (born October 8, 1969) better known by his stage name RBX (standing for "Reality Born Unknown"), is an American rapper and songwriter from Long Beach, California.
+Eric Dwayne Collins (born October 8, 1967) better known by his stage name RBX (standing for "Reality Born Unknown"), is an American rapper from Long Beach, California.

 Early life and education

+Collins was born and raised in Long Beach, California.
+After graduating Long Beach Polytechnical High School in 1985, he received a scholarship to play college football for UNLV, alongside future Death Row Records CEO Suge Knight.
+His football career was cut short after sustaining a torn ACL, which helped push him to pursue a career in music.
 Contrary to popular belief, Collins is not related to funk legend Bootsy Collins, although the two are close friends.

 Career

-Death Row Records
+1992–1995: Death Row Records

 RBX joined Death Row Records in 1992 with his cousins Snoop Dogg and Daz Dillinger.
 A former college student and retail manager, Collins declined to sign blank contracts like his Death Row brethren.
 His tenure on the label would be brief but memorable.
-Having made commanding cameos on The Chronic in 1992 and Doggystyle in 1993, RBX left the label in 1994 and signed with the lesser known Premeditated Records.
+Having made commanding cameos on The Chronic in 1992 and Doggystyle in 1993, RBX left the label in 1994 and signed with the lesser known Premeditated Entertainment.
 He released The RBX Files in 1995, his debut solo album that was produced by former Chronic production team member Greg "Gregski" Royal.

 The album abandoned the popular West Coast G-Funk style in favor of a "gritty, dungeon-like" sound more associated with New York.
 The single "A.W.O.L." was an attack on Death Row, Suge Knight, Dre, and others, with X comparing the dubious business practices there to the days of Ruthless Records, Jerry Heller, and Eazy-E. In a YouTube interview with VladTV he talked about an altercation over food between him and Suge Knight, in which Knight pulled out a gun.

-Aftermath Entertainment
+1996–2000: Aftermath Entertainment

 In 1996, RBX visited Dr. Dre at home and apologized for his harsh words on record and in magazines and immediately signed to Dre's new Aftermath label.
 He was featured on the 1996 compilation Dr. Dre Presents...
-The Aftermath on the solo song "Blunt Time" and the group track "East Coast/West Coast Killaz" with KRS-One, B-Real, Scarface and Nas, with both songs produced by Dre.
+The Aftermath on the solo song "Blunt Time" and the group track "East Coast/West Coast Killaz" with KRS-One, B-Real and Nas, with both songs produced by Dre.
 Lost in the infamous reshuffling of Aftermath in 1998, RBX once again went solo and released his follow up album No Mercy, No Remorse on an independent label in 1999.
 He reappeared with Aftermath to cameo on Eminem's The Marshall Mathers LP in 2000.